Which Animal is in My Attic—and How Dangerous is It?

 Mice And Rats In The Attic

 Hearing movement in the walls?
-Your culprit could be rodents.
+You may be wondering, "what do I do about rodents in my attic?".
 Mice and rats are destructive and dirty animals.
 The droppings will accumulate quickly and cause difficult odors and stains.
 If you suspect a mouse or rat problem in your attic, call now!
 A few mice or rats can turn into an infestation quickly.

 Ripped & Soiled Insulation